1 Day to Visit Amsterdam

 Is it really a trip to Amsterdam without taking in the iconic canals?
 Nah.
 We were only there during the day, but took a walk through the famous red light district anyways, which is beautiful in the daytime!
 If you have two days in Amsterdam, the canal cruises are very popular and a memorable experience.
 The canals are definitely the best of Amsterdam, and you really can't miss them as you're walking around the city's historic streets.
 I would also highly recommend going to visit Anne Frank's House.
 The only reason that it wasn't on my list of things to do in Amsterdam in 24 hours is that it can take quite a bite out of your day with the lengthy queues and the time it takes to go around the museum itself.
 It really is one of the key places to visit in Amsterdam and an eye opening experience.

 If you're visiting Amsterdam and have any questions regarding things to do or places to eat, please drop me a message or contact me on Instagram!
+If you're thinking of heading to southern Spain, check out 10 Unique Places to Visit in Andalusia.
 And don't forget to click here to read about our next destination - Milan.

 P.S.
 Please watch out for the cyclists when you're walking because THEY WILL NOT STOP FOR YOU!
 Honestly, they will run you over.